 Removing the four T5 Torx bolts allows you to separate the two halves of the case.

 Inside you will find a circuit board mounted to a cast metal housing with a small ribbon cable leading to the switch PCB.

-The PCB is removed using four torx bolts and the removal of a small flat-flex cable.
+The PCB is removed using four Torx bolts and the removal of a small flat-flex cable.

-With the PCB removed the four silver torx screws can be removed which allows the metal housing to be removed from the top cover.
+With the PCB removed the four silver Torx screws can be removed which allows the metal housing to be removed from the top cover.
 This reveals the switch PCB and speaker.

-Upper side of the Processor PCB
+The upper side of the Processor PCB

 Below the CPU and Ram is a MediaTek Wi-Fi / Bluetooth Controller, part number MT7653BSN which has outputs to two PCB antennas, one on each side of the board.

-On the older models of the Echo Dot the metal shields had removable covers but on the new revision 4 these are soldered to the PCB and require a lot of heat to remove them.
+On the older models of the Echo Dot, the metal shields had removable covers but on the new revision 4, these are soldered to the PCB and require a lot of heat to remove them.

 Whilst removing the processor and ram shield with the hot air gun, two of the small components on the RF feeds to the antenna blew away from the board due to the hot air and they had to be replaced with small solder bridges to restore the antenna functionality.